SthPhoenix/InsightFace-REST/README.md

+## UPDATE 2020-10-22

+- Added TensorRT version of InsightFace-REST API

 ## UPDATE 2020-10-16

 - Added conversion scripts to convert original MXNet models to ONNX and TensorRT
 - Added demo inference scripts for ArcFace and RetinaFace using ONNX and TensorRT backends

-## UPDATE 2020-09-28
-- Added GPU support and switched to FastApi, more details in changelog.

 # InsightFace-REST